uislambekov/TDAvec/python/README.md

 In addition, we provide also `sklearn`-type interface to the same functionality, which could be more familiar for python programmers.

-Note that the package was tested only on python 3.12.
+Note that the package was tested only on python 3.12 and requires Microsoft Build Tools for installation.

 # Setup